SimonBiggs/electronfactors/README.md

 If you desire to get behind this project please consider providing your data for use by the wider community.
 Until such time as a streamlined method for submitting data is provided please contact me for submissions (mail@simonbiggs.net).

-My desire is to run your data through a series of sanity checks, identify outliers, confirm with you whether or not these are outliers, intellegntly deal with these outliers, then---with your permission---collate and upload your data within this repository for all to download and use.
+My desire is to run your data through a series of sanity checks, identify outliers, confirm with you whether or not these are outliers, intelligently deal with these outliers, then---with your permission---collate and upload your data within this repository for all to download and use.

 To do this I need to have your permission to inlcude your data as source code within this repository which places it under the AGPL3+ licence.
 Be aware that this licence has the clause that the data will be distributed without any warranty, without even the implied warranty of merchantability or fitness for a particular purpose.
 It will be up to the users of the data to confirm whether or not it is fit for their use.